Understanding Mutual Funds

 Financial Planning Standards Board.
 If you are an Indian resident looking for a financial plan prepared according to your needs & goals, write to her at shruti(AT)richesawait.com

-Let’s say you bought one share of Airtel in the beginning of 2016 for ₹1,000.
+Let’s say you bought one share of Airtel at the beginning of the year for ₹1,000.
 On the same day, your friend bought one share of Bajaj for ₹1,000.
 A third friend bought one share of Colgate for ₹1,000.